 These are the kind of things I think to myself when writing isn't going well.

-And then I get frustrated with yourself because I want it to work so bad, and it seems so simple, and if I were to explain any of this to anyone, they'd think…how pathetic.
+And then I get frustrated with yourself because I want it to work so bad.

-And I judge myself so hard because if anyone were to come to you with the same struggles, you know exactly what you'd say, and it wouldn't be at all sympathetic.
+I judge myself so hard because if anyone were to come to me with the same struggles, I know exactly what I'd say, and it wouldn't be at all sympathetic.
 Stop being a loser!
 I'd say.
 Buck up!
 Get it done!

-But sometimes, honest to God, there just are no words.
-Right?
+But sometimes, there just are no words.
 There is a block so large and heavy and unseen that it ruins everything.
-Sometimes you're just overwhelmed by pressure.
-Sometimes you're just over the rejection, over the pain, over the insecurity and you have just mentally given up.
+We’ve all been there.
+Sometimes we're overwhelmed by pressure.
+Sometimes we're just over the rejection, the insecurity, and have just mentally given up.

 Writing hurts, writing judges, so let's be done with it.